A Dad’s Guide to Hair Braiding: Send Her to School in Style!

 Get cute with it

 It took me a while to get the basic braid down, but eventually I did.
 Now, I can whip out braided pigtails or a French braid pretty quickly (not perfectly!).
 If you’re comfortable with that, I recommend getting cute with it.
 Try looser braid styles or different positions.
 I gave my daughter a braided bun and she looked at me like I was Paul Mitchell!
 A small variation goes a long way.
+So how to practice braiding?

 Practice time is quality time